Establishing Training Zones Using a Maximal Aerobic Power (MAP) Ramp Test

 We’ve discussed various methods for estimating functional threshold power (FTP) in past articles.
 In this article, we focus on an alternative method for establishing power-based training zones—the maximal aerobic power (MAP) test.
 We also provide you with a downloadable profile complete with play-by-play coaching cues and music suggestions, as well as a downloadable spreadsheet to determine your riders’ FTP and calculate their training zones from their MAP test.

 The MAP test is a “ramp” test, a testing approach commonly used in Britain and Australia.
-TrainerRoad, an online cycling training software, has replaced its previous suggested 20-minute and 8-minute FTP tests with this very same ramp test.
+TrainerRoad, an online cycling training software, has replaced its previously suggested 20-minute and 8-minute FTP tests with this very same ramp test.

-One advantage is that the test is over pretty quickly and pacing is not an issue like is with longer FTP tests.
+One advantage is that the test is over pretty quickly and pacing is not an issue like it is with longer FTP tests.
 However, since the endpoint of this test is “failure,” it’s probably not a good choice for new or deconditioned riders.
 On the other hand, it’s only the final 2 or 3 minutes that are “hard,” and only the final minute that is “very hard.”
 If your riders can do an all-out 3-minute test, they should be able to do this one.

-The test protocol itself is pretty simple: After a thorough warm-up, riders gradually ramp up power in steps until they cannot sustain the effort any longer.
+The test protocol itself is simple: After a thorough warm-up, riders gradually ramp up power in steps until they cannot sustain the effort any longer.
 The average power from the final successful minute of the test is used to estimate FTP, which is then used to establish training zones.

 Following is a more specific description of the test: